jpuri/html-to-draftjs/README.md

 # HTML To DraftJS

-A library for converting to plain HTML DraftJS Editor content.
+A library for converting plain HTML to DraftJS Editor content.
-Build for use with editor library **[react-draft-wysiwyg](https://github.com/jpuri/react-draft-wysiwyg)**.
+Build for use with **[react-draft-wysiwyg](https://github.com/jpuri/react-draft-wysiwyg)**.

 ## Installation